Thunder (DC Comics): "One Year Later"

 OYL, Anissa remains a member of the Outsiders (a team that was currently believed to be dead), and has been involved in the attempted toppling of the regime of Mali.
-Her role has been instrumental in the mission, having gone undercover amongst the government, a role that has required her to pretend she was having a sexual relationship with the country's ruler Ratun Bennin; in actuality Metamorpho used a hallucinogenic compound to fool the dictator.
+Her role has been instrumental in the mission, having gone undercover amongst the government, a role that has required her to pretend she was having a sexual relationship with the country's ruler Ratun Bennin; in actuality, Metamorpho used a hallucinogenic compound to fool the dictator.
 She compromised the team's mission when she revealed her cover and attacked Mali's army, who were going to slaughter a village.

 It was revealed that Thunder has been in a romantic relationship with her teammate Grace, making her one of a handful of LGBT people of color in the DC roster.
-Thunder was recently kicked off The Outsiders upon Batman's reorganization of the team, being replaced by the Martian Manhunter.
+Thunder was kicked off the Outsiders upon Batman's reorganization of the team, being replaced by the Martian Manhunter.
 She rejoined the team, when Grace invited her on a mission, without Batman's approval.

-During the Batman R.I.P. events an assembly of the Outsiders, including Anissa, receives a message from the missing Batman, asking them to feed a secret code in the cybernetic mind of the ReMAC, allowing him to track the Caped Crusader and the Black Glove and help him into his fight.
-As they reluctantly comply, due to Batgirl, the code reveals itself as a cybernetic boobytrap set by Doctor Hurt, the mastermind behind Batman's downfall, and ReMAC explodes.
-Several Outsiders are wounded, and Anissa sustains brain injuries severe enough to knock her in a seemingly irreversible coma.
-However her in-costume appearance in the "Final Crisis: Submit" story suggest she recovered afterwards, as the Final Crisis storyline occurs after the events in R.I.P., though Thunder is still shown in a coma during the Batman and the Outsiders Special, where her father ultimately joins up with a new roster of Outsiders to take her place.
+During the Batman R.I.P. event, the Outsiders receive a message from the missing Batman, asking them to give ReMAC a secret code that will allow him to track Batman and Black Glove.
+The Outsiders comply, but the code reveals itself as a trap set by Simon Hurt and causes ReMAC to explode.
+Several Outsiders are wounded, and Anissa is rendered comatose.